-Honoré-Mercier Bridge
+Honoré Mercier Bridge

-During the second quarter, the major project to reinforce and replace the bridge deck was completed on the federal portion of the bridge.
+During the second quarter of 2016-2017, the major project to reinforce and replace the bridge deck was completed on the federal portion of the bridge.
+To date, the only thing remaining to be done is the completion of the work, and it should be completed in the last quarter of 2017-2018.
 The work was carried out by a Mohawk contractor and by Mohawk workers from the community of Kahnawà:ke.

-Work to rehabilitate the piers, paint the steel structure and replace the inspection catwalk have begun, but were suspended for the winter period.
-This work will need to be pursued on other components of the bridge in order to maintain the structure in an acceptable condition.
+Pier rehabilitation work has begun and will continue over several years.
+During the next quarter, JCCBI will begin painting the steel structure and replacing the inspection bridge.